 Not Guilty Pleas

-You will be told that you will be entitled to “credit” and a reduced sentence for pleading guilty, but this should be allowed to cause you to feel pressurized into pleading guilty.
+You will be told that you will be entitled to “credit” and a reduced sentence for pleading guilty, but this shouldn’t be allowed to cause you to feel pressured into pleading guilty.

 Once a case had been sent to The Crown Court you will be given a date to appear for a “ Plea and Trial Management Hearing “, usually about four weeks later and this is when your eventual trial date is fixed.

 If you have any questions about being charged with a crime, please call us on 0207 837 3456.